-What secrets is your organisation holding, and how do you personally value the contributions of each in your team?
+What kind of secrets is your organisation holding, and how do you personally value the contributions of each in your team?
 Do a quick poll.
 List the name of everyone in your team.
-Next to it, estimate the $ value they contribute to the business, versus their actual pay.
-Record the date of the last time they asked for more responsibility, feedback, a pay rise or a promotion?
+Next to it, estimate the dollar value they contribute to the business versus their actual pay.
+Record the date of the last time they asked for more responsibility, feedback, a pay rise or a promotion.
 Finally, if you were that person, what would you do?
-Be a sponsor; share your counsel.
+Be a sponsor, share your counsel.

 5. Champion a culture change

 Do you know the stories of your employees?
 How do they perceive your workplace?
-The ideal worker in Australia is seen as one who has no carer responsibilities and is available 24/7; one that values face time over flexibility.
-If this is the culture in your team, your employees will be working hard to conceal their carer responsibilities…effort which detracts from their ability to deliver.
-It also drives inequality of unpaid caring responsibilities, the most significant driver of inequality.
-Its up to you to create a culture that is inclusive of working parents, and recognizes that caring is at the heart of our humanity.
-Whether you are a male or female manager, two simple actions can change this: ensure all meetings commence after 9am and finish by 4.30pm, and show its ok to care by picking up additional carer responsibilities in your personal life.
+The ideal worker in Australia is seen as one who has no carer responsibilities and is available 24/7, one that values face time over flexibility.
+If this is the culture in your team, your employees will be working hard to conceal their carer responsibilities – effort which detracts from their ability to deliver.
+Its up to you to create a culture that is inclusive of working parents, that recognises caring is at the heart of our humanity.
+Whether you are a male or female manager, two simple actions can change this: ensure all meetings start after 9am and end by 4.30pm, and demonstrate it is OK to care by picking up carer responsibilities in your own life.